ChinJ4/CIS-9440-Project-NYC--Canine-Waste-Dispensers/README.md

 Description of the issues or opportunities the project will address:

 Issue:
--NYC 311 Canine Waste Requests
+1.NYC 311 Canine Waste Requests
 Opportunities:
--Visualize the benefits of canine waste bag dispensers.
+1.Visualize the benefits of canine waste bag dispensers.
--Identify areas where canine waste bag dispensers can be installed strategicallly, to reduce service calls, increase sanitation, and save city resources.
+2.Identify areas where canine waste bag dispensers can be installed strategicallly, to reduce service calls, increase sanitation, and save city resources.

 Project Business or Organization Value: